ORCHESTRATE

 1. Generate the snippet in Orchestrate (typically AGI.run).

-2. On PIPELINE, open Add step (or New step when starting fresh), pick Step source = gen step for a fresh generation, or Step source = an existing snippet (for example AGI_run.py or lab_snippet.py) to import it directly.
+2. On WORKFLOW, open Add stage (or New stage when starting fresh), pick Stage source = Generate stage for a fresh generation, or Stage source = an existing snippet (for example AGI_run.py or lab_snippet.py) to import it directly.

 3. For app updates, update <module> args in the per-user workspace app_settings.toml / [args] then regenerate or re-import the matching snippet in Pipeline.

 This avoids running stale code that still references old app argument values.
-For example, sat_trajectory_project snippets now use total_satellites_wanted; older exports using number_of_sat or number_of_tle_satellites will fail fast until you regenerate them.
+For example, when an app renames an argument, older saved snippets that still pass the removed name will fail fast until you regenerate or replace them.

 Service Mode Health